alarusie/webs/README.md

 # AutoWebTT
-An automated end-to-end testing web framework to measure the performance and the connectivity of LandPKS API.
+An automated end-to-end web testing tool to measure the performance and the connectivity of LandPKS API.

 # Note ~ No longer maintained